Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Note: Novice Spells remain at 1% improvement and do not benefit from this perk.
 The effects below replace the 1% on affected spells, rather than cumulative.

 * All Conjuration Spells Apprentice or better: Duration increases by 2% per Conjuration level
-* All Raise Dead Spells Apprentice or better - Level's of enemies which can be raised dead increase by 2% for every conjuration skillpoint.
+* All Raise Dead Spells Apprentice or better - Levels of enemies which can be raised dead increase by 2% for every conjuration skill point.
 * All Damaging Conjuration spells Apprentice or better are increased by 2% per Conjuration level.
 * You can learn two spells for free from the below list (With the exception to Bound Cloak, Summon Arvak, Flaming Familiar, Gargoyle or Soulcairn Summoning (Rank I)).